 Paul Mason has written a sweeping post here based upon some notes he made in preparation for a Newsnight package that didn’t go out in the end: It’s his analysis on why 2011 is starting to take on the hues of 1848 and 1989 with it’s gathering storm of insurrectionism.
 Like the very best blogging, its worth reading because it’s a scratchpad rather than an article.
 It doesn’t lead us to a conclusion – it just dumps a pile of subjective … Read more

 An ignorance of certain sensitivities has got me into enough trouble in the past when referring to Our wee province / Northern Ireland / Our Occupied Six / OUR wee country / the North of Ireland / Here … er there.
 This may help, but I do think that there’s a gap for someone to make a similar video simply explaining … there …. to visitors.
-Paul EvansLiving in London but working all over Britain and Ireland.
-A left-leaning Labour … Read more
+Paul EvansLiving in London, working as a trade union official in the film and … Read more

 Betfair have been in touch about the Election Prediction competition that we’re running here (below – you can read the form guide in a previous post here).
 We’ve already pointed to their markets here (currently showing 17/2 on a Fine Gael-only government as an outcome and 11/1 on SF getting 23+ seats).
 Labour are out at 19/1 for getting the most seats (pessimism of the intellect, optimism of the will, eh comrades?)
 Today Betfair have launched their own prediction competition … Read more